sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/emotional_communication.md

   this stage.
 * **Our Internal Context:** Our reaction to the meaning we assigned highly depends on our current mental state and memories.
 * **Our Emotional Response:** Based on our internal context, we have an emotional reaction to the message.
-* **Output Filter:** Our response travels back through the previous steps and reaches our output filter, which acts as the last line of defense before expressing something we might regret.
+* **Output Filter:** Our response travels back through the previous steps and reaches our output filter, which acts as the last line of defence before expressing something we might regret.

 Given all these possibilities to dilute a message and draw wrong conclusions, it should come as no surprise that we often misunderstand each other.